 The longer you wait to recover the receivables, the harder it will be to recover money in a long time.
 So keep in touch with the customer and even offer discounts for early payments.
-You can also add payment link on your invoice so that the customer can use credit card facility to make the payments, in case of shortage of funds.
+You can also add a payment link on your invoice so that the customer can use a credit card facility to make the payments, in case of a shortage of funds.

 Cash tied up with assets

 If you have an asset that has been obsolete or unused for a long time, consider selling it.
-An asset, not used takes up space and ties up with capital under your assets on balance sheet.
+An asset, not used takes up space and ties up with capital under your assets on the balance sheet.
 If a technology is not in use in the next 12 months, try selling it as well, as the current fast-changing world needs better and more upgraded technology.
 And it is possible that the value of the asset would be scrap in the market.
 You can keep it if the maintenance charges are low and the sale value of an asset is negligible.

 Finally, try and delay the payments to the vendors (if possible).
 Unless there is some benefit for you to make advance payments, try delaying the payments without spoiling your reputation in the market.